tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 # 7.1 Why should we hire you?

-Sir, I know that I am not special, All the students who have reached upto this level of interview are intelligent, hardworking, and very good student and I am also one of them and I have too cleared all the rounds with my hardwork, but the most important thing which I believe I have is, I am striver and I am always hungry to learn, I am passionate about work, I am passionate about life, and this is not just true in the field of computer science, I am passionate towards learning every aspect of life
+ the most important thing which I believe I have is, I am striver and I am always hungry to learn, I am passionate about work, I am passionate about life, and this is not just true in the field of computer science, I am passionate towards learning every aspect of life
 * whether it is note of music
 * whether it is line of poem
 * whether it is base case of a recursive program